XimeraProject/asynchronous-interactive/README.md

 from inside an iframe.
 Then we provide access to a div or canvas element.

+## Working demo

+Go to https://rawgit.com/kisonecat/asynchronous-interactive/master/examples/ to see a live demo.

 ## Getting Started

 In the `<head>` include